Mark Kamins

-Mark Kamins (April 13, 1955 – February 14, 2013) was an American record producer, remixer, and disc jockey famous for his role in the New York club scene.
+Mark Kamins (April 11, 1950 – February 14, 2013) was an American record producer, remixer, and disc jockey famous for his role in the New York club scene.
 He is best known for helping launch the career of singer Madonna by bringing her to Sire Records and producing her debut single "Everybody" in 1982.

 Life and career

 Kamins attended Elizabeth Irwin High School in New York City.
 He grew up with songwriter Bob Thiele Jr. and they went to school with jazz drummer Denardo Coleman and photographer Amy Arbus.

 As a teenager, Kamins worked at a record shop, Record Connection, where he met DJs and that led to his first DJing gig at the nightclub Le Jardin.
-After Kamins graduated from college in 1977, he went to London where his then-girlfriend worked at Virgin Megastore.
+After Kamins graduated from college in 1976, he went to London where his then-girlfriend worked at Virgin Megastore.
 At the shop, he met someone who offered him a job in Greece and he ended up DJing in Athens for a year at a club called Anabella's.
 When he returned to New York, he got a job at a rock club called Trax on 72nd Street and Columbus Avenue.

-In 1979, Chris Blackwell, the founder of Island Records, heard Kamins Djing at Trax and hired him to do A&R for the label.
-He signed the Waitresses and Was Not Was to Island records.
+In 1979, Chris Blackwell, the founder of Island Records, heard Kamins DJing at Trax and hired him to do A&R for the label.
+Kamins signed The Waitresses and Was Not Was to Island Records.

 When Jim Fouratt and Rudolf Pieper opened the first Danceteria nightclub in 1980, they hired Kamins as a DJ.
 When the club closed, he was hired by Steve Mass to DJ at the Mudd Club on White Street.
 He later returned to work at the second Danceteria on 21st Street.